-BUS 220 INTRODUCTION TO BUSINESS FINANCE 3 HRS.
-(TC)
+INTRODUCTION TO BUSINESS FINANCE

-Prerequisite: ACCTG 120 with a grade of "C" or better or department approval.
+Prerequisite: ACCTG 101 or ACCTG 120 either with a grade of "C" or better or department approval.
 This course is designed to develop an understanding of the principles, methods and problems relevant to obtaining, controlling, and using capital and working funds in the operation of a business.
 The course exposes the student to both theory and problems related to financial analysis and financial management.

-BUS 230 PRINCIPLES OF INVESTMENTS 3 HRS.
+BUS 230 3 HRS.
 (OC)